vnt-github/cs238p/lectures/5_linking_loading.md

-- what parts fo we need to run.
+- what parts do we need to run.
     - data section
         - global initialized variables
     - bss: **Block Starting Symbol**